 We love how important community is to you.
 What do you hope Bluprint makers will get out of your latest videos?

 I hope subscribers find my teaching style inviting.
 I have a unique ability to anticipate what problems beginners will have, so I try to break those trickier areas down into easy-to-understand steps.
-And if they upgrade to a Premium plan , they’ll get project boxes sent to them, so they get every single thing they need to make the one they love most, and we’ll all make them at the same time.
+And if they upgrade to a Project Plan , they’ll get project boxes sent to them, so they get every single thing they need to make the one they love most, and we’ll all make them at the same time.
 That makes it so easy, and I think there is huge value in the human connection of all of us working on the project together, sharing pictures, asking for advice and cheering each other on.
 That’s what it’s all about.

 This interview has been edited and condensed for clarity.